 Start Strong on Day 1

 It’s important to help new-hires make connections right from the get-go.
 Introduce potential new-hires to your workplace culture before day one with things like informal group interviews.
-During onboarding, these opportunities can come in the form of small gestures like team lunches, snacks near the new person’s desk or assigning a “work buddy” to show the ropes.
+During onboarding, these opportunities can come in the form of small gestures like making time for team lunches, snacks near the new person’s desk or assigning a “work buddy” to address any questions the new person might feel awkward to ask their new supervisor.
 These early opportunities for social engagement help new hires make connections sooner.

 Connect Through Collaboration